AbstractSDK/abstract/framework/docs/src/2_introduction/2_business_model.md

 ### Money Market Adapter

-Our Money Market adapter applies a standard service fee of **0.3%** to interest repayments processed through it.
-This fee is charged as a percentage of the total repayment amount and is deducted at the time of transaction processing.
-The **0.3%** rate serves as the baseline fee but may be subject to change under certain conditions.
+Our Money Market adapter applies a standard service fee charged as a percentage of the total repayment amount and is deducted at the time of transaction processing.

-The actual fee rate may differ based on various factors.
-For example, specific agreements or contracts between our company and the client may dictate a different fee rate than the standard, either higher or lower.
-Such agreements may be influenced by transactional volume, length of business relationship, or negotiated terms reflecting a mutual understanding of value and service expectations.

-Additionally, adjustments in the service fee rate may result from policy changes within our organization.
+Adjustments in the service fee rate may result from policy changes within our organization.
 These changes could be driven by market dynamics, regulatory requirements, operational costs, or strategic decisions aimed at aligning our services with market conditions and business objectives.

 To ensure transparency, clients are advised to review their service agreement for exact fee details and stay informed about any potential changes through official communications from our company.
 This approach maintains a clear understanding of the financial aspects of our service offerings.